13 Aboriginal Communities across WA

 Upgraded electrical infrastructure in remote communities throughout Bell Springs, Emu Creek, Mud Springs, Munthanmar, Koongie Park, Mardiwah Loop, Joy Springs, Gillarong, Karnparrmi, Loanbun, Woodgamia, Buttah Windee, Marmion Village

 Currently, the overhead and underground electricity infrastructure in these communities isn’t owned or operated by Horizon Power.
 This project transfers ownership and responsibility to us, so we can provide reliable, affordable power to our state’s remotest communities.
 It includes upgrades to existing infrastructure where required.

 Standardising operations, supply and maintenance, will deliver a higher level of customer service to customers and ensure everyone receives utility-standard operations and consumer protections, regardless of where they live.

-We’re pleased to announce that we’ve awarded local contractors ARC Electrical, DJ Rivers Electrical and Greenhills Electrical the electrical services contracts for this exciting project.
+We’re pleased to announce that we’ve awarded local sparkies ARC Electrical, DJ Rivers Electrical and Greenhill Electrical the electrical services contracts for this exciting project.

-Pre-works and site inspections will kick off in the first week of March in Mud Springs, Emu Creek, Munthanmarr and Bell Springs, all in the East Kimberley.
+Pre-works and site inspections kicked off in the first week of March in Mud Springs, Emu Creek, Munthanmarr and Bell Springs, all in the East Kimberley.

 Our contracted electricians will inspect house meter panels and remedy any minor electrical issues so they can issue safety certificates.